Australian Defence Force: Current expenditure

+The Australian Government allocated A$55.7 billion to the Australian Defence Organisation in the 2024–25 financial year.
+This level of expenditure is equivalent to approximately 2.02% of Australian Gross Domestic Product (GDP).

 Australia's defence expenditure is much larger in dollar terms to that of most countries in Australia's immediate region.
 The share of GDP Australia spends on defence is also larger than that in most developed economies and major South-East Asian countries.
 China allocates approximately the same proportion of GDP to Defence as Australia does, and has been rapidly increasing its nominal expenditure.
 The Stockholm International Peace Research Institute has estimated that Australia's defence spending in 2017 was the 13th highest of any country in real terms.
 As a proportion of GDP Australia's defence spending ranks as 49th of the countries for which data is available.

-Long term procurement projects
+Long term expenditure

-The 2016–17 budget forecasts that defence expenditure will increase to $42 billion in 2020–21, which is estimated to represent 2.03% of GDP.
-This reflects a bipartisan commitment to increase defence expenditure to 2% of GDP.
-The 2016 Defence White Paper included a commitment to further increases in spending beyond this time, with nominal expenditure being projected to be around $58.8 billion in 2020–25; the Australian Strategic Policy Institute has estimated that this would represent about 2.16% of GDP.

-The Integrated Investment Program that was released alongside the 2016 Defence White Paper sets out the ADF's long term capital programs.
-This document is the successor to the Defence Capability Plans which were regularly produced from 2000.
-The total value of the projects in the Integrated Investment Program over the period to 2025–26 is $162 billion.
+In 2024, the Australian Government released the National Defence Strategy which plans to lift defence spending to A$100.4 billion by 2033-34 which would represent 2.4% of GDP.

 Equipment

 The ADF seeks to be a high-technology force.
 Although most of the ADF's weapons are only used by single service, there is an increasing emphasis on commonality.
-The three services use the same small arms and the FN Herstal 35 is the ADF's standard hand gun, the F88 Austeyr the standard rifle, the F89 Minimi the standard light support weapon, the FN Herstal MAG-58 the standard light machine gun and the Browning M2HB the standard heavy machine gun.
+The three services use the same small arms and the SIG Sauer P320 is the ADF's standard hand gun, the EF88 Austeyr the standard rifle, the F89 Minimi the standard light support weapon, the FN Herstal MAG-58 the standard light machine gun and the Browning M2HB the standard heavy machine gun.

 The ADF is equipped with conventional weapons only.
 Australia does not possess weapons of mass destruction and has ratified the Biological Weapons Convention, Chemical Weapons Convention and Nuclear Non-Proliferation Treaty.
+The Australian Government is committed to encouraging nuclear disarmament internationally.
 Australia is also a party to international agreements which prohibit land mines and cluster munitions.